adityasengar/adityasengar.github.io/research.md

 storing and managing beneficiary data, with smart contracts automating transactions to reduce human intervention.
 We applied this framework to India’s flagship employment scheme, **MGNREGA**, which has an annual budget of around US$8 billion (2018–2019).
-By leveraging cryptographic integrity and immutability, the system ensures that funds are disbursed only to verified recipients and that all transactions are auditable—improving accountability and reducing
+By leveraging cryptographic integrity and immutability, the system ensures that funds are disbursed only to verified recipients and that all transactions are auditable—improving accountability and reducing fraud and inefficiency.

 **Resources**